-- The ICG discussed the content of each proposal in depth and has published a matrix of topics discussed.37 With the one exception below, the ICG is satisfied that the proposals are complete and clear. - The ICG has noted that the Names proposal is conditioned on ICANN-level accountability mechanisms currently under development by the CCWG.
+- 30 The ICG discussed the content of each proposal in depth and has published a matrix of topics discussed.21 With the one exception below, the ICG is satisfied that the proposals are complete and clear. - The ICG has noted that the names proposal is complete on the condition that the dependencies on ICANN-level accountability mechanisms, currently under development by the Cross Community Working Group on Enhancing ICANN Accountability (CCWG), are fulfilled as specified in the names proposal.
 The dependencies are described in detail in P1.III.A.i and are listed here in abbreviated fashion: - ICANN Budget and IANA Budget.
-The ability for the community to approve or veto the ICANN budget after it has been approved by the ICANN Board but before it comes into effect.
+The ability for the community to approve or veto the ICANN budget after it has been approved by the ICANN Board but before it comes into effect. - 2.
+Community Empowerment Mechanisms.
+The empowerment of the multistakeholder community to have the following rights with respect to the ICANN Board: